EMILY MEADOWS, Ph.D.

 I have developed inclusion standards, referenda, and trainings for professional organizations such as the New England Association of Schools and Colleges (NEASC), the National Association of School Psychologists (NASP), The Fulbright Commission, the Association for International Educators and Leaders of Color (AIELOC), and the American Psychological Association (APA).

 My consulting services provide school leadership, faculty, parents, and other stakeholders with the information and skills necessary to create more equitable schools for all children, including LGBTQ+ students.
 I work with an emphasis on policy and interventions that are effective, research-based, and sensitive to the local cultural context.
-My approach is non-judgemental, and I specialize in socially-conservative contexts and supporting educators who are new to concepts of gender and sexual diversity.
+My approach is non-judgemental, and I specialize in socially-conservative contexts and supporting educators who are new to concepts of gender equity and LGBTQ+ diversity.

 Experienced.
 International.
 Trustworthy.

 I grew up attending international schools, and have worked in this field since 2003.
 I am American by nationality, but feel at home in the international community.
 I tailor my work specifically for this unique audience.

 My research and consulting focus is on inclusive school policy and practice for LGBTQ+ students.
 In addition to a PhD, I hold a Master of Education degree in International Counseling, a Master of Health Science degree in Sexual Health, a Graduate Certificate in College Counseling, and a Graduate Certificate in LGBT Health Policy & Practice.

 I have worked worldwide as an educator and counselor, holding positions at The American School of Paris, The American School of Kuwait, and Hong Kong International School, and I currently work as a teaching assistant for the George Washington University Graduate Program in LGBT Health Policy & Practice.

 International schools and their stakeholders are increasingly seeking sound guidance on policy and practice for LGBTQ+ students in a way that is supportive of children, backed by research and experience in the field, and culturally appropriate for the local context.
 This is my area of expertise.